375 DODGE HALL

 Special instructors: Subha Bhaskaran, Mary E. Craig, Sarah Hosch, Jonathan W. Yates

-Special lecturers: Thomas G. Fishwild, Holly Greiner-Hallman, Janell Hallauer, Christopher Kauhn, Gary Miller, Megan Niedzwiecki, Michael O’Regan, Ann Sturtevant, Sandra Troxell-Smith
+Special lecturers: Brandy Broadbent, Dalia Elsouhag, Thomas G. Fishwild, Holly Greiner-Hallman, Janell Hallauer, Christopher Kauhn, Audrey Majeske, Gary Miller, Megan Niedzwiecki, Michael O’Regan, Ann Sturtevant, Sandra Troxell-Smith, Sil Sukanya

-Lecturers: Gerard R. Jozwiak, Tobi Limke, James Montante, Andrea Moyer, Richard Sabina, Bridget Varughese
+Lecturers: Indu Jagannathan, Gerard R. Jozwiak, Tobi Limke, James Montante, Andrea Moyer, Ahmad Nisar, Richard Sabina, Bridget Varughese

 Chief adviser: Sarah Hosch